valentinefleith/Minishell/functions.md

 ```
 -> Replaces the current line that readline is working with with an other given text.
 Doesn't affect the history list, but the replaced line will be added to the history.

--> If `clear_undo` is non-zero, the undo list asociated with the current line is cleared.
+-> If `clear_undo` is non-zero, the undo list associated with the current line is cleared.

 example :
 ```